Where to Stay in Berlin - A Local’s Neighborhood Guide

 The Thursday “eco market” in Kollwitzplatz.
 Photo: Fridolin freudenfett, CC BY-SA 4.0, via Wikimedia Commons

-When it comes to accommodation, this is a mostly residential area, so there aren’t tons of hotels here, but you will find a lot of short-term apartment rentals.
+When it comes to accommodation, this is a mostly residential area, so there aren’t tons of hotels, but you have a few good options as well as plenty of short-term apartment rentals.

 Such has been the success of gentrification that visitors are often surprised to learn that Prenzlauer Berg was part of the former East.
 Look at photos from the 1980’s and you’ll see rows of crumbling tenements with bullet-riddled facades and decaying balconies, all heated by coal and generally neglected.
 Things are very different these days and those shells of apartments have all been tastefully renovated, with cafés, bars, galleries, grocery stores, and independent boutiques of all kinds often lining the ground floors.